Twarner491/TeddyWarner.org/docs/Projects/SerialUPDI.md

 ### Programming

 To use the UPDI programming function, toggle the programmers switch to *UPDI* as shown below, and then connect UPDI and GND lines to their corresponding pins.
-Here you can also run a VCC line to your target board, which provides 5v, shown in the wiring below. **NOTE** - connecting serial data lines here is totally ok, as the switch disconnects them from communication when in programming mode.
+Here you can also run a VCC line to your target board, which provides 5v, shown in the wiring below.

+!!! note "Note"

+    Connecting serial data lines here is totally ok, as the switch disconnects them from communication when in programming mode.
 The wiring shown here is just the required connections for UPDI programming.

 <center>